 Part V — Functions of Commissioner in relation to proceedings

 [40.
-Repealed by No. 55 of 2004 s.
+Deleted by No. 55 of 2004 s.
 202.]

 41. Commissioner may proceed for another

 (1) Where a person, not being a body corporate, has made a complaint to the Commissioner in respect of a matter to which this section applies and the Commissioner, after investigating the complaint, is satisfied that —